by Allison Pottern Hoch

 Next month I’ll be talking about finding your audience.
 I’m always interested in addressing your marketing questions and concerns, so ask away.

 Allison has happily made books her life’s work.
 She spent four years marketing and publicizing academic titles at The MIT Press before she went to work for Wellesley Books as a children’s bookseller and event coordinator.
-She organized, hosted, and promoted over 150 events during her tenure, ranging in size from intimate workshops and lunches to multimedia events with more than 700 attendees.
+She organized, hosted, and promoted over 150 events during her tenure, ranging in size from intimate workshops and lunches to multi-media events with over 700 attendees.
 She is now living her dream: putting her B.A. in Creative Writing to good use as a novelist and book event coach.
-She enjoys science fiction, cupcakes, and a hot cup of tea. http://events.pottern.com
+She enjoys science fiction, cupcakes, and a hot cup of tea. http://events.pottern.com.
+To learn more about engaging with your community bookstore or develop your own successful event and marketing plan, check out the talks and workshops Allison is leading this fall.